Skip to main content

 Heat trade grade for Giannis Antetokounmpo deal

-It’s hard to believe the Heat are the only team in the NBA to make multiple appearances in the NBA Finals during the 2020s.
+It’s hard to believe the Heat made multiple appearances in the NBA Finals during the 2020s.
 Miami lost in the first round of the playoffs in the two years following its shocking 2023 Finals run as a No. 8 seed, and last season the Heat missed the playoffs completely for the first time since 2019.

 The Heat had gone as far as they could with their current roster.
 They badly needed a star, and they found one who actually wants to be there.
 This was reportedly Giannis’ preferred landing spot, and it’s likely he signs a long-term contract extension there before the season begins.